Team1157/site/README.md

   pnpm src:dev
   ```

-> [!TIP] Prettier will automatically format your code upon committing.
+> [!Tip] Prettier will automatically format your code upon committing.

-> [!TIP] To add photos to the photos page, put them in `public/img/archive`, and
+> [!Tip] To add photos to the photos page, put them in `public/img/archive`, and
 > they'll automatically be added to the page on commit.

 ## Writing Pages for VuePress